takacsmark/takacsmark.github.io/_posts/2016-10-15-getting-started-with-docker-in-your-project-step-by-step-tutorial.md

 I will use an experience from a recent project and solve common computing challenges I had to face.
 I think I could have solved such challenges with much less headache if I had this tutorial.
 So I decided to write it.

-I rolled out the new version of my affiliate site, [vanitysocks.com](http://vanitysocks.com) recently.
+I rolled out the new version of my affiliate site recently.
 I used a lot of cool tech in this project, I built an isomorphic React app with Redux, I also wrote a Wordpress theme that turns Wordpress into a backend with a proprietary REST API.

 During this project I faced the challenge of deploying several components to different environments.
 That's how I met Docker.